 Construction/Initial Phase Environmental Impact Proposed mitigation measures Responsibility Monitoring plan Air pollution Control speed and operation of construction vehicles.
 Prohibit idling of vehicles.
 Maintenance of vehicles and equipment.
 Sensitize field exploration workers and contractors.
 Workers should be provided with dust masks if working in sensitive areas.
 Contractor Site Manager Amount of dust produced.
 Level of Landscaping carried out.

 Noise pollution Maintain equipment and vehicles.
 Field work should only be carried out only during daytime i.e. 08h00 to 17h00.
 Workers should wear earmuffs if working in noisy section.
 Management to ensure that noise is kept within reasonable levels.
-Contractor Management Amount of noise

-Solid waste Any debris should be collected by a waste collection company If trenches are dug, waste should be re-used or backfilled.
-The site should have waste receptacles with bulk storage facilities at convenient points to prevent littering during exploration.
-Management Presence of well- Maintained receptacles and central collection point.
-Oil leaks and spills Vehicles and equipment should be well maintained to prevent oil leaks.
+Any debris should be collected by a waste collection company If trenches are dug, waste should be re-used or backfilled.
+The site should have waste receptacles with bulk storage facilities at convenient points to prevent Contractor Management Management Amount of noise Presence of well- Maintained receptacles and central collection point.
+Oil leaks and spills littering during exploration.
+Vehicles and equipment should be well maintained to prevent oil leaks.
 Contractor should have a designated area where maintenance is carried out and that is protected from rainwater.
 All oil products should be handled carefully.
 Contractor No oil spills and leaks on the site First aid A well-stocked first aid kit shall be maintained by qualified personnel Management Contents of the first aid kit.
 Visual Environmental considerations will be adhered to at all times before clearing roads, trenching and excavating.
 Management Employees will be trained on the importance of minimising visual impacts.
 Archaeological Sites Buffer zones will be created around the sites.
 Adhere to practical guidelines provided by an archaeologist to reduce the archaeological impact of mineral exploration activities.
 All archaeological sites to be identified and protected before further exploration commences.
 Management Register of all archaeological sites identified.
 Occupation al Health and Safety Provide Personal Protective Equipment Train workers on personal safety and how to handle equipment and machines.
 A well-stocked first aid kit shall be maintained by qualified personnel.
 Report any accidents / incidences and treat and Compensate affected workers.
 Provide sufficient and suitable sanitary conveniences which should be kept clean.
 Contractor Management Workers using Protective Equipment.
 Presence of Well stocked First Aid Box.
 Clean sanitary facilities.
 Fauna Some habitat areas such as trees of the riverbeds and tunnels outcrops will be avoided wherever possible.
 A fauna survey will be conducted to determine the effect of fragmented habitat on game species should the need arise.
 No animals shall be killed, captured or harmed in any way.
 No foodstuff will be left lying around as these will attract animals which might result in humananimal conflict.
 Management Regular monitoring of any unusual signs of animal habitat.
 Alien Invasive Plants The explorer will ensure that debris is properly disposed off.
 Vehicle tyre inspections can be carried out although this may not be a practical mitigation measure.
 Eradicating alien plants by using an Area Management Plan Management Contractor Regular monitoring of any unusual signs of alien species.

-Loss of vegetation Environmental considerations will be adhered to at all times before clearing roads, trenching and excavating.
+Loss of Environmental considerations will be adhered to Warning signs vegetation at all times before clearing roads, trenching and excavating.
 Paths and roads will be aligned to avoid root zones.
 Permeable materials will be used wherever possible.
-Management Warning signs on siterestored vegetation
+The movement of vehicles in riverbeds, rocky outcrops and vegetation sensitive areas will be avoided.
+The movement of vehicles will be restricted to certain tracks only. on site • restored vegetation